UFC 230: Cormier vs. Lewis | Event Profile, Full Results & Legacy

 Introduction

 UFC 230: Cormier vs. Lewis — November 3, 2018, Madison Square Garden, New York City.
-Daniel Cormier made his first UFC Heavyweight Championship defence, submitting Derrick Lewis with a rear-naked choke at 3:44 of round two in a fight that was far more engaging than the matchup’s paper credentials suggested.
+Daniel Cormier made his first UFC Heavyweight Championship defence, submitting Derrick Lewis with a rear-naked choke at 2:14 of round two in a fight whose paper credentials had been openly questioned but which Cormier dispatched with technical precision.
 Cormier had won the HW title at UFC 226 by stunning first-round KO.
 Lewis arrived on the back of his own spectacular form — his comeback KO of Volkov at UFC 229 had made him one of the most dangerous challengers in the division.
 MSG was sold out.
 The card was headlined by two of the heavyweight division’s most explosive finishers, and it delivered a legitimate championship performance from Cormier.

-Luke Rockhold’s first-round KO of David Branch in the co-main was a reminder of the middleweight division’s depth and Rockhold’s violent finishing ability.
+Ronaldo “Jacare” Souza’s third-round TKO of Chris Weidman in the co-main was the night’s Fight of the Night, and Israel Adesanya announced himself with a stunning first-round TKO of Derek Brunson.
 UFC 230 belongs in any serious account of the 2018 heavyweight title run alongside UFC 228.

 Quick Stats